NiGhTTraX/tdd-buffet/packages/react/README.md

 ### Fire events

-The package exposes [@testing-library/react's `fireEvent` object](https://testing-library.com/docs/dom-testing-library/api-events#fireevent-eventname) wrapped in a helper that can take a DOM element, a CSS selector or a JQuery collection:
+The package exposes the `fireEvent` object from [@testing-library/react](https://testing-library.com/docs/dom-testing-library/api-events#fireevent-eventname) wrapped in a helper that can take a DOM element, a CSS selector or a JQuery collection:

 ```typescript jsx
 import React from 'react';